Key Takeaways

 Living with a cycle of obsessions and compulsions can leave you feeling out of control and unable to carry on with daily tasks.
 So if you or someone you care about is experiencing checking OCD symptoms, know that you’re not alone and help is available.

 At Rula, we know how difficult it can be to find the right provider for your mental health journey.
 So we built a therapist-matching program to make it easy to find a therapist who takes your insurance in just a few clicks.
-And thanks to our teletherapy platform, you can quickly and easily schedule your first appointment and begin receiving the specialized mental healthcare you deserve as early as this week.
+And thanks to our teletherapy platform, you can quickly and easily schedule your first appointment and begin receiving the specialized mental healthcare you deserve as soon as tomorrow.

 More From Rula